Ethena (ENA)

 The fee switch parameters have been met (USDe supply >$6B at peak, annualized revenue >$250M), but activation has not occurred.
 If activated, estimates suggest 4.5-15% yield for sENA stakers depending on the share of revenue allocated.
 This remains the single most important catalyst for ENA token value.

-Zero Revenue Accrual: ENA currently has zero direct token revenue.
+Zero Revenue Accrual Today: ENA currently has zero direct token revenue.
 All protocol revenue flows to sUSDe stakers and the reserve fund.
-Until the fee switch activates, ENA is purely a governance token with speculative value tied to future revenue sharing.
+Until the fee switch activates, ENA is purely a governance token.
+Holders are also paying dilution carrying cost, roughly 14.6% annualised dilution at current emission schedules, with circulating supply projected to move from ~58% of fully diluted today toward ~73% by December 2026 (per third-party research).
+Any valuation work needs to net this cost against the fee-switch upside, not treat the switch as a clean catalyst.

 Fundamentals